 A distinguished Rabbi writes of childhood bouts with asthma and how his life was influenced.
 His essay is followed by a compelling Psalm.

-A copy can be requested for a tax-free donation of $15.00
+A limited number of the books remain; a copy can be requested for a tax-free donation of $15.00

 By e-mail: email@example.com